ecofriend/Everything-Wrong-With-Animal-Agriculture/README.md

 ## Contributing

 Please use exist formatting above as examples when adding your own content.
 (This section will be updated as other contribution criteria become necessary.)

+## <a name="faqs">Frequently Asked Questions</a>

+- **Why is old information not removed?**<br/>
+  Using older news articles shows a pattern of neglect of people's health, environmental degradation, and animal abuse that has largely gotten worse with the progression of time. <br/>
+  In additiona, many issues reported in the older articles are still relevant today, e.g. ag-gag laws enacted several years ago are still in effect in many U.S. states.
+- **Why don't resources link directly to research instead of news articles?**<br/>
+  This collection is designed for general public who may have a difficult time parsing research papers.
+News articles often link to the original should one want to read the original research on which the article is based.